Westwood High School Ranked #4

 The big news for Trelawny however, is the performance of Holland High School located in Zion, Martha Brae.
 They have been steadily making strides over the years, and this year, they jumped 11 places, from 43 to 32.

 Holland has now stamped their class and far surpasses neighbours William Knibb, which is not even on the list of top 46 schools.
-In Trelawny, Holland, a co-educational institution, is now the second-ranked high school that accepts female students (behind Westwood) and the top ranked boy’s school that accepts male students.
-We do not have access to statistics to show the performance of either boys and girls in this parish.
+In Trelawny, Holland, a co-educational institution, is now the second-ranked high school that accepts female students (behind Westwood) and the top ranked boy’s school.
+We do not have access to statistics to show the performance of either boys or girls in this parish.

 Here is the list of top 46 Ivy League Rankings, followed by the All-girls school ranking, then the All-boys school ranking.